 If you have any questions, please contact your supervisor or the appropriate approval manager.

 Will you run Ad-Hoc* reports, use the Switchboard** application, or need a BRIO*** account?
 If you answered yes to any part of the question, complete the additional form below.

 (Operational Data Security Request Form)

-Complete user information on each page and forms to the Authorized Signer, Crystal Comer in Registration.
-She will authorize and send forms to the IT Desk for processing.
-Daryl Johnson is Crystal’s backup.
+Complete user information on each page and forms to the Authorized Signer in Registration.
+The Authorized Signer will authorize and send forms to the IT Desk for processing.

 Directions for filling out Operational Data Security form: Page 1